hyperledger/fabric/docs/source/cc_service.md

 For chaincode as an external service, the `bin/release` script is responsible for providing the `connection.json` to the peer by placing it in the `RELEASE_OUTPUT_DIR`.
 The `connection.json` file has the following JSON structure

 * **address** - chaincode server endpoint accessible from peer.
 Must be specified in “<host>:<port>” format.
+* **domain** - chaincode service domain name.
+If the address is not authorized by the TLS certificate of the chaincode service, you can specify an authorized address through domain.
 * **dial_timeout** - interval to wait for connection to complete.
 Specified as a string qualified with time units (e.g, "10s", "500ms", "1m").
 Default is “3s” if not specified.
 * **tls_required** - true or false.
 If false, "client_auth_required", "client_key", "client_cert", and "root_cert" are not required.
 Default is “true”.
 * **client_auth_required** - if true, "client_key" and "client_cert" are required.
 Default is false.
 It is ignored if tls_required is false.